Reimagining MoGraph Mentor's Online Presence

 Brand Identity Guidelines

-With these attributes in mind, I designed a new logo, color palette, and typography.
-I then created brand guidelines and a design system to facilitate future improvements and streamline communication with cross-functional team members.
+The refreshed brand identity differentiated MoGraph Mentor in a crowded market.
+I designed a new logo, refined the color palette, and selected complementary typography.
+These elements were compiled into a design system to streamline future improvements and facilitate collaboration with team members.

 Design Research